Skip to content

 DevOps’ Greatest Hits—Now on Every Corner

-DevOps in the past was all about building your own workflows and toolchains.
-Today, everyone's leveraging the same toolset—GitHub Actions, Jenkins, Terraform, Docker, Kubernetes.
-These are the "greatest hits" of DevOps now, and they are everywhere.
-The workflow is so standardized that there are tutorials available for nearly every setup online.
+DevOps was once all about building your own toolchains and workflows.
+Now everyone's utilizing the same toolset—GitHub Actions, Jenkins, Terraform, Docker, Kubernetes.
+Those are today's "greatest hits" of DevOps, and they're everywhere.
+The workflow's so standardized that there are tutorials for nearly every configuration on the internet.

 AI and Automation: The Great Leveler

-AI has hastened this process.
-What was worth taking a skilled DevOps engineer up to the level of doing manually is now automated or generatable with AI.
+AI hastened this process.
+Whatever needs to be spent in terms of the quality of a good DevOps person's skill doing it manually is now automatable or AI-able to generate.
 Need a CI/CD pipeline?
 There's a bot for that.
-The more we automate, the less room there is to fit individual skill.
+The more we automate, the less there is room to incorporate the skill of the person.

 2. Price Wars and “Good Enough” Solutions